BOSTON (AP) Questions abound after a judge erased ex-NFL star Aaron Hernandez's murder conviction in a 2013 killing.

-A lawyer who represents the family of the man Hernandez was convicted of killing says he's seeking copies of Hernandez's contract with the Patriots and grievances he filed after the team withheld a $3.25 million deferred signing bonus payment and base salary of $2.46 million.
+Lawyer Doug Sheff, who represents the family of Odin Lloyd, the man Hernandez was convicted of killing, said he's seeking copies of Hernandez's contract with the Patriots and grievances he filed after the team withheld a $3.25 million deferred signing bonus payment and base salary of $2.46 million.

 It's unclear how much money Hernandez spent on his defense in the Lloyd trial and in a trial this year in the 2012 drive-by shootings of two Boston men.
 Hernandez was acquitted in the double slaying last month.
 Five days later, he was found hanging from a bed sheet in his prison cell.

 Sheff said the only Hernandez assets he has been able to identify are his house in North Attleborough and a Hummer sport utility vehicle.
 The house has been on the market for more than a year with a current asking price of $1.3 million.

 Attorney George Leontire, who represents Hernandez's fiancee, Shayanna Jenkins Hernandez, said last month there's a pending offer to buy the house.
 In an affidavit filed in probate court, Jenkins Hernandez and Leontire said Hernandez's estate is worth ''$0.00,'' with ''no monies available and no identifiable personal assets.''

 Two words included in a suicide note Hernandez wrote to his fiancee have fueled speculation he left other assets to her. ''You're rich,'' he wrote, according to an excerpt released by prosecutors who opposed his lawyers' request to vacate his murder conviction under a longstanding legal doctrine in Massachusetts.

 The legal principle of abatement holds that defendants who die before their direct appeals are heard should have their convictions erased.